- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-How to Properly Care for Oiled, Waxed, or Sealed Surfaces
+How Do You Properly Care for Oiled, Waxed, or Sealed Surfaces?

 What does an “open-pored” surface mean for your daily life?

 Oiled, waxed, or sealed surfaces are open-pored.
-This means:
+That means:

-- The wood can still absorb and release moisture.
+- The wood can continue to absorb and release moisture.

 - The surface feels warm, natural, and lively.